avdpunks/avdpunks.github.io/_posts/2023-02-05-AVDxDeallocateSessionHosts.markdown

 ## Setup shutdown and deallocation on disconnect

-By default, AVD session hosts virtual machines (vms) and Remote Desktop Services allows users to disconnect from a remote session without logging off and ending the session.
+By default, AVD session hosts virtual machines (VMs) and Remote Desktop Services allows users to disconnect from a remote session without logging off and ending the session.
 When a session is in a disconnected state, running programs are kept active even though the user is no longer actively connected.
 To enable RDP Timeouts for idle session and disconnection you can use one of the following options.

 ### Enable RDP Timeouts